Policies for Room Use

 - Transcripts will be held until the fee is paid.

 - Rooms 112, 232, and 249* are kept available for library instruction throughout the months of September and October in the fall, and February and March in the spring.
-During these four months, reservations for purposes other than library instruction will be accepted no more than one week in advance.
+During these four months, reservations for purposes other than library instruction will be accepted on a case-by-case basis, and may be subject to change or cancellation.

 - For all other months, reservations are on a first-come, first-served basis.
 Contact us by phone at 402.554.3003 to schedule, or use the web form to Schedule Library Instruction or Reserve Lab Space